Pre-merger sky localization of gravitational waves from binary neutron star mergers using deep learning: Introduction

 \section{Introduction}

 The first direct detection of GWs from a merging binary black hole (BBH) system was made in 2015 (\cite{GW150914}), which heralded a new era in astronomy.
-Since then the LIGO-Virgo-KAGRA (LVK) Collaboration (\cite{LIGO,Virgo,KAGRA}) has made more than 90 detections of GWs from merging compact binaries (\cite{GWTC3}), including two confirmed detections from merging binary neutron stars (BNS) and at two from mergers of neutron star-black hole (NSBH) binaries (\cite{GWTC3,Abbott_2021}).
+Since then the LIGO-Virgo-KAGRA (LVK) Collaboration (\cite{LIGO,Virgo,KAGRA}) has made more than 90 detections of GWs from merging compact binaries (\cite{GWTC3}), including two confirmed detections from merging binary neutron stars (BNS) and two from mergers of neutron star-black hole (NSBH) binaries (\cite{GWTC3,Abbott_2021}).
 The first detection of GWs from a BNS merger on August 17th, 2017 (GW170817) along with its associated electromagnetic (EM) counterpart revolutionized the field of multi-messenger astronomy (\cite{GW170817}).
 This event involved the joint detection of the GW signal by LIGO and Virgo, and the prompt short gamma-ray burst (sGRB) observation by the Fermi-GBM and INTEGRAL space telescopes (\cite{GW170817_1, GW170817_2}) $\sim $ 2 secs after the merger.
 This joint observation of GWs and sGRB, along with the observations of EM emissions at all wavelengths for months after the event had a tremendous impact on astronomy, leading to -- an independent measurement of the Hubble Constant (\cite{HubbleConstant}), new constraints on the neutron star equation of state (\cite{EOS}) and confirmation of the speculated connection between sGRB and kilonovae with BNS mergers (\cite{GW170817_1}).

 While more multi-messenger observations involving GWs are certainly desirable, the typical delays between a GW detection and the associated GCN alerts, which is of the order of a few minutes (\cite{Magee1}), makes such joint discoveries extremely challenging.
-This is because the prompt EM emissions lasts for just 1-2 secs after merger, which means an advance warning system with pre-merger sky localization of such events is essential to enable joint GW and EM observations by ground and space-based telescopes (\cite{multimessenger1,multimessenger2, GOTO}).
+Therefore, an advance warning system with pre-merger sky localization capabilities will open up new modes of observation to search for prompt emission in wavelengths outside of gamma rays, like ultraviolet, optical and near-infrared (\cite{multimessenger1,multimessenger2, GOTO}) from the early kilonova using facilities like Swift/XRT and LOFAR.